henrikbulldog/Proficy.Historian.Gateway/README.md

   "UserName": "<Windows domain user or environment variable>", "Password": "<Windows domain password or environment variable>", "TagsToSubscribe": [
+		{
-    { "TagName": "<Tag name>" },
+		  "TagName": "<Tag name>" ,
 		  "MinimumElapsedMilliSeconds": 1000
 		}
 	]
   },
   "WebSocketServiceConfiguration": {
     "Address": "<Websocket address or environment variable, for example ws://0.0.0.0:15099>" }
 }
 ```
-MinimumElapsedMilliSeconds can be omitted, defauæt is 1000 ms.
+MinimumElapsedMilliSeconds can be omitted, default is 1000 ms.

 ## Connect to the service
 To test the service you can use for example the Browser WebSocket Client Chrome extension: https://chrome.google.com/webstore/detail/browser-websocket-client/mdmlhchldhfnfnkfmljgeinlffmdgkjo